 Depending on the direction and whether they're modeling on the original Broadway run or the rival, the stage version can be extremely gory for a stage play.

-There are many little kids who are fans of Rocky Horror, but there is a ton of sex and several scary scenes, including two scenes involving four deaths.
-It's sequel, Shock Treatment, although it is rated PG, contains more cursing and suggestive language than in Rocky Horror.
+There are many little kids who are fans of Rocky Horror, but there is a ton of sex and several scary scenes, including two scenes involving four deaths, but it's not as bad as most R rated movies nowadays.
+Its sequel, Shock Treatment, although it is rated PG, contains more cursing and suggestive language than in Rocky Horror.

-Also Kidz Bop had an edited version of the Time Warp from The Rocky Horror Picture Show on one of their CDs.
-However, some lyrics were changed.
+Kidz Bop also had an edited version of the Time Warp from The Rocky Horror Picture Show on one of their CDs, but some lyrics were changed.
 For example, "But it's the pelvic thrust...that really drives you insa-yay-yay-yay-yane!" became "But it's the way you shake it...that really drives you insa-yay-yay-yay-yane!"

 Speaking of musicals, take the 2000 adaptation of Loves Labours Lost.
 It may be a silly 1930's-esque musical about 3 men and a king trying to not be with women, but the rule of "No Women" is soon broken, and due to this, some sexual jokes are in the movie, including one sexy musical number with people in masks.
 Plus, the ending has very disturbing images of World War 2 like burning buildings and concentration camps.
 Despite this, it got a PG rating in America and a U rating in the UK.